swcarpentry/shell-novice/instructors.md

     Please see the latest set of installation guidelines for advice, and try it out yourself *before* teaching a class.

+*   On Windows machines
+	if `nano` hasn't been properly installed with the SWC installer, it is possible to use `notepad` as an alternative.
+There will be a GUI interface and line endings are treated differently, but otherwise, for the purposes of this lesson, `notepad` and `nano` can be used almost interchangeably.

 *   On Windows, it appears that:

     ~~~ {.bash}